Healthiest Weight Florida

 The number one public health threat to Florida's future is unhealthy weight.

-Currently, only 36 percent of Floridians are at healthy weight.
-On our current trend, by 2030, almost 60 percent will be obese.
+Currently, only 35% of adult Floridians are at healthy weight.
+By 2030, it is estimated that almost 60% will be obese.
 Additionally, six out of ten children born today will be obese by the time they graduate high school.

 Healthiest Weight Florida is a public-private collaboration bringing together state agencies, not for profit organizations, businesses, and entire communities to help Florida’s children and adults make consistent, informed choices about healthy eating and active living.
-Using evidence based interventions, the program works to influence the social determinants of health and move Florida toward achieving health equity.
-Healthiest Weight engages 67 county health departments and numerous partners at the state and local levels to implement policy, systems, and environmental interventions that improve access to healthy foods and increase opportunities for physical activity.
-Healthiest Weight is creating Healthy Places statewide by focusing interventions in: birthing facilities, early care and education centers, schools, worksites, communities, and health care settings, built environment, and community-based organizations.
+Using evidence-based interventions, the program works to influence the social determinants of health and move Florida toward achieving health equity.
+Healthiest Weight Florida engages 67 county health departments and numerous partners at the state and local levels to implement policy, systems, and environmental interventions that improve access to healthy foods and increase opportunities for physical activity.
+Healthiest Weight Florida is creating Healthy Places statewide by focusing interventions in: birthing facilities, early care and education centers, schools, worksites, health care settings, built environment, and community-based organizations.